ThomasLeMago/css/README.md

     </div>

-The above creates a white border which can be changed with the classes:
+The above creates a white border which can be changed with the classes (default is white):
 - div-black
 - div-yellow
 - div-green